 Fig. 1.
 Examples of facial composites that were used in cases in which the suspect was successfully apprehended.
-Examples of hand-drawn composites and their mugshot mates are shown for Timothy McVeigh (the Oklahoma City bomber) (a) [3], David Berkowitz (Son of Sam) (b)1, and Ted Kaczynski (the Unabomber) (c)2.
-Software-generated composites $(d,e,f)^3$ that were created using the software FACES [4] are shown with mated mugshots.
+Examples of hand-drawn composites and their mugshot mates are shown for Timothy McVeigh (the Oklahoma City bomber) (a) [2], David Berkowitz (Son of Sam) (b), and Ted Kaczynski (the Unabomber) (c).
+Software-generated composites (d,e,f) that were created using the software FACES [3] are shown with mated mugshots.

-databases maintained by law enforcement agencies.
+eyewitness' or victim's descriptions are the only form of evidence available [1].
+Unfortunately, this process is inefficient and does not leverage all available resources, in particular, the extensive mugshot databases maintained by law enforcement agencies.
 Successful techniques for automatically matching facial composites to mugshots will improve the effectiveness of facial composites and allow for faster apprehension of suspects.
-This paper is an extension of our conference publication [2].